 Along that line, astute readers may notice that there’s a portfolio missing from the Portfolio Matrix list.
 Long story short, with the release of the new tool I also reevaluated my portfolio offerings and decided to retire the Desert Portfolio from the site.
 As Portfolio Charts continues to grow my bar for portfolio inclusion needs to grow as well, and I believe properly curating options to prominent ideas with thorough source material is an important part of steering people to good info.
 But make no mistake — I still think it’s a fine portfolio and encourage people to learn about it for themselves.
 Thanks, Desert!

 Personally, I’m really excited about the Portfolio Matrix and hope you find it as interesting and useful as I do.
-You can locate it right at the top of the Portfolios section as a quick guide to the portfolio options before taking a deep dive into the more thorough charts on each individual page.
+You can locate it right at the top of the Charts section as a quick guide to the portfolio options before taking a deep dive into the more thorough charts on each individual portfolio page.
 My hope is that newcomers can use it to help get their bearings and veteran portfolio researchers will consider it a major time saver, but no matter your investing experience I think good data is always helpful.

 Give the Portfolio Matrix a try, and hopefully it will help you find that investing winner you’ve been looking for.